sodadata/docs/soda-agent/deploy.md

 <br />

-To retreive the name of the Orchestrator issuing the command, use the following.
+To retrieve the name of the Orchestrator issuing the command, use the following.
 ```shell
 kubectl get pods --no-headers -o custom-columns=":metadata.name" \
   -l agent.soda.io/component=orchestrator --namespace soda-agent